 - Keep the child as calm and as comfortable as possible.
 Allow the child to remain in a parent's arms and avoid any unnecessary painful interventions.
 Persistent crying increases oxygen demands and respiratory muscle fatigue and worsens the obstruction.

-- Use paracetamol or ibuprofen to control fever.
+- Use paracetamol or ibuprofen to control any discomfort from symptoms or fever.

 - Ensure an adequate fluid intake.